 Eat this before and after sex: watermelon

 While watermelon is super hydrating and certainly delicious to eat before sex, its previous link to having “natural Viagra-like affects” was actually debunked by McGill University.
 Still, that’s not to say that it isn’t a good go-to, pre-sex.
 Watermelon contains citrulline, which is a known mood-booster, like chocolate.

 This easy snack is a quick way to freshen your breath and remove any food particles from your teeth.
 If you’re wondering which other fruits to throw into your “sex fruit salad,” bananas, pomegranate seeds and figs are also good for your sexual wellness and drive in the boudoir.

 Eat this before and after sex: nuts

-Obvious jokes aside, like strawberry seeds, nuts such as cashews and almonds are loaded with zinc, which boast sexual benefits.
+Obvious jokes aside, like strawberry seeds, nuts (think: cashews and almonds) are loaded with zinc, which boast sexual benefits.
 Additionally, one 2019 study found that including nuts in a regular diet improved orgasmic function and sexual desire in males.
 Now we just need more research on how diet impacts women’s sexual health.

 Eat this before and after sex: ground flax seeds